microsoft/api-guidelines/graph/Guidelines-deprecated.md

 > # DEPRECATION NOTICE TO READERS
-> <mark>This document has been deprecated and has been merged with [Microsoft Graph REST API Guidelines](./graph/Guidelines_deprecated.md).
-Please refer to the notes below for the latest guidance.</mark>
+> <mark>This document is being deprecated and merged with the  [Microsoft Graph REST API Guidelines](./graph/Guidelines_deprecated.md)guidelines, with a removal date of 07/01/2024..
+Please refer to the notes below for the latest guidance.
 >
 > ## **Guidance for Microsoft Graph service teams**
 > Graph service teams should reference the companion document, [Microsoft Graph REST API Guidelines](GuidelinesGraph.md) when building or modifying their services.
 This document and the associated pattern catalog provides a refined set of guidance targeted specifically for Microsoft Graph services.